syncfusion-content/ej2-vue-docs/ej2-vue/ribbon/gallery-items.md

 ## Setting popup width

-you can specify the width of the gallery popup by using the [popupWidth](https://ej2.syncfusion.com/vue/documentation/api/ribbon/ribbonGallerySettingsModel/#popupwidth) propery.
+you can specify the width of the gallery popup by using the [popupWidth](https://ej2.syncfusion.com/vue/documentation/api/ribbon/ribbonGallerySettingsModel/#popupwidth) property.

 The example demonstrates the customization of popup with `popupHeight` and `popupWidth` properties.

 {% tabs %}
+{% highlight html tabtitle="Composition API (~/src/App.vue)" %}
+{% include code-snippet/ribbon/gallery-items/popupWidthHeight/app-composition.vue %}
+{% endhighlight %}
-{% highlight html tabtitle="app.vue" %}
+{% highlight html tabtitle="Options API (~/src/App.vue)" %}
 {% include code-snippet/ribbon/gallery-items/popupWidthHeight/app.vue %}
 {% endhighlight %}
 {% endtabs %}

 {% previewsample "page.domainurl/code-snippet/ribbon/gallery-items/popupWidthHeight" %}

+## Template

+You can customize the default appearance and content of Ribbon gallery items by using the [template](../api/ribbon/ribbonGallerySettingsModel/#template) property.

+### Popup Template

+You can customize the appearance of Ribbon gallery popup by using the [popupTemplate](../api/ribbon/ribbonGallerySettingsModel/#popuptemplate) property.

+The below example demonstrates the customization of both the `template` and `popupTemplate` properties:

+{% tabs %}
+{% highlight html tabtitle="app.vue" %}
+{% include code-snippet/ribbon/gallery-template/app.vue %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/ribbon/gallery/galleryTemplate" %}

 > To know more about the built-in Ribbon items, please refer to the [Ribbon Items](./items) section.